neuralmagic/deepsparse/examples/sparsestream/README.md

 ```
 ## <div>`START STREAM`</div>

-In terminal, start a Twitter stream with:
+In a terminal, start a Twitter stream with:
 ```bash
 python stream.py
 ```